sendgrid/docs/source/User_Guide/Settings/Subusers/index.md

 Manage Subusers
 {% endanchor %}

-Subusers can be managed via [Subuser API](https://sendgrid.api-docs.io/v3.0/subusers-api) or by logging into your SendGrid account under Settings > Subuser Management.
+Subusers can be managed via [Subuser API](https://sendgrid.api-docs.io/v3.0/subusers-api) or by using the SendGrid app.

+*To manage a Subuser from the SendGrid app:*

+1. Navigate to **Settings** and select **Subuser Management**.
-To manage a Subuser, click the name of the Subuser.
-This will take you to the Subuser’s account and profile settings.
+1. Select the name of the Subuser.
+This takes you to the Subuser’s account and profile settings.
 From there, you can manage and update your Subuser Settings.

 {% anchor h2 %}
 Optional Profile Information